-Are you seeking that stepping stone to a home of your own?
+An innovative solution for those seeking that stepping stone to a home of your own

 The scheme allows you to initially rent a new 2 bedroom property in Stratton Park near Bicester Village, with the option to buy the property after 5, 10, 15 or 20 years.
 Furthermore, Rentplus will gift you 10% deposit of the property’s market value at the time of purchase.